-A Nash equilibrium is a strategy profile from which no player has incentive to unilaterally deviate.
-Each player correctly anticipates the strategy choice of all other players, and chooses his optimal strategy in response to what he anticipates everyone else will do.
-If the Nash equilibrium were revealed to each player individually, no player would want to switch from the strategy “assigned” to him by the Nash equilibrium.
+Nash equilibrium is a strategy profile in game theory where no player has incentive to unilaterally deviate from their initial strategy.
+Each player correctly anticipates the strategy choice of all other players, and chooses their optimal strategy in response to what they anticipate everyone else will do.
+If the Nash equilibrium were revealed to each player individually, no player would want to switch from their initially chosen strategy, or the strategy “assigned” to them by the Nash equilibrium.

 What Is a Nash Equilibrium?